tedivm/stash-docs/API.rst

 *lock($ttl = null)*

-The lock function is used to tell other processes and requests that this particular item is being regenerated.
-This is typically called after the "isMiss" function returns true, before the Item is regenerated and stored using "set".
-Depending on the Invalidation method set for this Item, this prevents multiple requests from attempting to regenerate the data in question, potentially preventing a cache stampede (also known as the dogpile effect) as multiple scripts attempt to run the same expensive code.
+This should be called right before the script attempts to regenerate data from a cache miss.
+It signifies to other processes or requests that the data is being generated and allows them to take special action to improve system performance.
+Put more simply, just call this function and your cache will be higher performing as a result.

 The exact effect of this function depends on which invalidation method is being used.
-The :ref:`invalidation` page contains much more information about hos to use this functionality.
+The :ref:`invalidation` page contains much more information about how to use this functionality.

 disable